exwm/yt_clipper/readme.md

 **R/Alt+R:** Toggle between a 90 degree clockwise/counter-clockwise rotation and no rotation.

+- Previewing a rotation now also sets the matching output rotation in the global settings editor, so the two no longer drift and you don't need to set it manually.
-- Note that this is only a preview and you must set the rotation in the global settings editor opened with **W** to rotate the output video.
+- Setting the rotation in the global settings editor opened with **W** still changes only the output video without rotating the preview.
+- The **rotate** button in the global settings editor toolbar cycles the preview rotation through 0, 90, and -90 degrees.

 **Shift+R:** Toggle big video previews on video progress bar hover.